 I could not plant these seeds on good soil, and I wanted to do that.

-Then one day, I was inspired by the speech of Mr. Pagsi, an educator who inspired a lot of people every time he speaks on stage.
+Then one day, I was inspired by the speech of Mr. Pagsi, an educator who inspired a lot of people every time he spoke on stage.

 And so I said to myself, I want to become like Mr. Pagsi.
 I want to be on that stage, inspiring people to achieve what they want.